sodadata/docs/soda-cl/schema.md

 ## Define schema checks

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}#check-types), schema checks are unique.
-Schema checks always employ alert configurations -- specifying warn and/or fail alert conditions -- with **validation keys** that are unique to this type of check.
+Schema checks always employ alert configurations -- specifying warn and/or fail alert conditions -- with **validation keys**.
 Refer to [Add alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations) for exhaustive alert configuration details.

 The validation key:value pairs in schema checks set the conditions for a warn or a fail check result.
 See a [List of validation keys](#list-of-validation-keys) below.